-For Students Admitted Academic Year 2022-2023 Last Revised September 20, 2022
+For Students Admitted Academic Year 2023-2024 Last Revised September 15, 2023

 The EPS Graduate Guidebook contains department-specific policies and procedures that supplement the rules set by The Graduate School (TGS).
 Students are subject to the regulations in effect at the time of matriculation.
-It is the responsibility of the student to be aware of these and TGS regulations.
+The student is responsible for being aware of these and TGS regulations.